The Controllership function is integral to an organization's finance operations, ensuring compliance and facilitating timely reporting.

 They work as a steward of all of an organization's financial activities, and from a high level ensure these activities are supporting the organization strategically.

 That doesn't mean they work at just a high-level view.
-From handling intricate processes, to enforcing the most crucial of policies, to ensuring strict compliance, controllers become to foundation of a company’s financial operations.
+From handling intricate processes, to enforcing the most crucial of policies, to ensuring strict compliance, controllers become the foundation of a company's financial operations.

 Hiring a full-time Controller is one of the first major hires for a growing accounting department.